Trace Levels

 Effect

-None (1000)
+None

-No trace message are logged (default).
+No trace messages are logged (default).

 Logs trace messages for major issues, such as an unexpected major failure of an operation or an application crash.

-Error (800)
+Error

 Logs trace messages for all unexpected failures.

-Warning (700)
+Warning

-Logs trace messages for events that do not necessarily indicate a failure in the system, but they might warrant further investigation to determine if there is a problem.
+Logs trace messages for events that do not necessarily indicate a failure in the system, but might warrant further investigation to determine if there is a problem.

-Debug (400)
+Debug

-Debug Verbose (100)
+Debug Verbose (All)

 Logs trace message for even more detailed diagnostic information.
 This setting may substantially increase the quantity of trace messages.